Blanche of Castile: Early life

+Blanche was born in Palencia, Spain, in 1188, the third daughter of Alfonso VIII, King of Castile, and Eleanor of England, sister of King Richard I of England and King John of England.
 In her youth, she visited the Abbey of Santa María la Real de Las Huelgas, founded by her parents, several times.
 In consequence of the Treaty of Le Goulet between Philip Augustus and John of England, Blanche's sister, Urraca, was betrothed to Philip's son, Louis.
 After meeting the two sisters, their grandmother Eleanor of Aquitaine (who had been a queen consort of France herself) judged that Blanche's personality was more fit to fulfil the role.
 In the spring of 1200, Eleanor crossed the Pyrenees with her and brought her to France instead.

 Appearance

 Eleanor of Aquitaine judged that Urraca, Blanche's sister, was more beautiful than Blanche, although Catherine Hanley states we have no knowledge about what Blanche looked like.

 Marriage

-On 22 May 1200, the marriage treaty was finally signed.
-King John ceded, along with his niece Blanche, the fiefs of Issoudun and Graçay, together with those that André de Chauvigny, lord of Châteauroux, held in Berry, of the English crown.
-The marriage was celebrated the next day at Port-Mort on the right bank of the Seine, in John's domains, as those of Philip lay under an interdict.
-Blanche was twelve years of age, and Louis was only a year older, so the marriage had to wait to be consummated a few years later.
-Blanche bore her first child in 1205.
+Blanche was twelve years of age, and Louis was only half a year older, by the time the marriage treaty was finally signed.
+King John ceded the fiefs of Issoudun and Graçay as a dowry.
+The marriage was celebrated 23 May 1200, at Port-Mort on the right bank of the Seine, in John's domains, as those of Philip lay under an interdict.
+Blanche bore her first child in either 1205 or 1213, as sources vary.

 During the English barons' rebellion of 1215–16 against King John, it was Blanche's English ancestry as granddaughter to Henry II that led to Louis being offered the throne of England as Louis I. However, with the death of John in October 1216, the barons changed their allegiance to John's son, the nine-year-old Henry.

 Louis continued to claim the English crown in her right, only to find a united nation against him.
 Philip Augustus refused to help his son, and Blanche was his sole support.
 Blanche raised money from her father-in-law by threatening to put up her children as hostages.
 She established herself at Calais and organized two fleets, one of which was commanded by Eustace the Monk, and an army under Robert of Courtenay.
 With French forces defeated at Lincoln in May 1217 and then routed on their way back to their London stronghold, Louis desperately needed the reinforcements from France.
 On 24 August, the English fleet destroyed the French fleet carrying those reinforcements off Sandwich and Louis was forced to sue for peace.